technomancy/leiningen/CONTRIBUTING.md

 ## Bootstrapping

-You don't need to "build" Leiningen per se, but when you're using a checkout you will need to get its dependencies in place.
+You don't need to "build" Leiningen per se, but when you're developing on a checkout you will need to get its dependencies in place.
+Just use a stable release of Leiningen to run `lein do install, classpath .lein-bootstrap` in the `leiningen-core` directory.

-Use Leiningen 1.x to run `lein1 install` in the `leiningen-core` directory.
-If you don't have 1.x installed, simply check out the `1.x` branch and copy `bin/lein` to `lein1` somewhere on your `$PATH`, then switch your branch back.
-Alternately you can run `mvn dependency:copy-dependencies` in the same directory followed by `cp -r target/dependency lib`.
+If you don't have a stable `lein` installed, simply check out the `stable` branch and copy `bin/lein` to somewhere on your `$PATH`, then switch your branch back.

-Once you've done that, symlink `bin/lein` to somewhere on your `$PATH`.
-Usually you'll want to rename your existing installation to keep them from interfering.
+If you want to use your development copy for everyday usage, symlink `bin/lein` to somewhere on your `$PATH`.
+You'll want to rename your stable installation to keep them from interfering; typically you can name that `lein2` or `lein-stable`.

 When the dependencies change you may have to do `rm .lein-classpath` in the project root, though in most cases this can be done automatically.